-The Case for Palliative Care
+The Value of Palliative Care

 We have found that palliative care teams, when working with the right population, are consistently effective in improving outcomes and care appropriateness across a variety of programs and different parts of the country.